 NMSBDC Annual Report highlighting our states' SBDC Success Clients

-The NMSBDC network and the two specialty programs, the International business Accelerator (IBA) and Procurement Technical Assistance Programs (PTAP) are accountable and produce measured and verified results.
-The NMSBDC tracks jobs created, new business starts, products exported, other impact and demographic statistics.
-Hosted at leading colleges and universities New Mexico SBDC certified business consultants are ready to help by providing local businesses and entrepreneurs with the resources they need to thrive, compete and succeed.
+The NMSBDC network and the two specialty programs, the International business Accelerator (IBA), and Procurement Technical Assistance Programs (PTAP) are accountable and produce measured and verified results.
+The NMSBDC tracks jobs created, new business starts, products exported, as well as other impact and demographic statistics.
+Hosted at leading colleges and universities, New Mexico SBDC certified business consultants are ready to help by providing local businesses and entrepreneurs with the resources they need to thrive, compete, and succeed.

-America’s New Mexico SBDC plays the leading role that small businesses rely on by helping access capital, identifying market opportunities including exports and are first responders when disaster strikes.
-America’s SBDC assist entrepreneurs to sell more American made products around the world, provide service to minorities, women and veterans and drive regional economic strategy and tech commercialization across the country.
+The New Mexico SBDC plays the leading role for small businesses by helping access capital, identifying market opportunities (including exports), and are first responders when disaster strikes.
+America’s SBDC assists entrepreneurs to sell more American-made products around the world, provides service to minorities, women and veterans, and drives regional economic strategy and tech commercialization across the country.